 It looks great and is highly customizable

-Free themes don’t mean you need to settle with basic or plain design.
-Good design helps create smooth experiences for your customers as they interact with your online store, which contributes to boosting sales.
-Customizing will align the design of your eCommerce store with your business goals.
+Choosing free Shopify themes doesn’t mean you need to settle with basic or plain design.
+Customizing them will align the design of your eCommerce store with your business goals and should lead to increased sales.

 It loads fast on both mobile and desktop

 On mobile, 53% of visits are likely to be abandoned if pages take longer than three seconds to load, according to Google Think.
-Taking site speed into consideration when choosing a theme will contribute to not losing customers along the way.
+Taking site speed into consideration when choosing a theme will contribute to a reduced shopping cart abandonment rate.

 It matches your company’s brand

 It’s not just adapting your theme to your customers; a good theme also needs to represent your brand.
-That’s why great Shopify themes should be fully customizable, from uploading your logo or changing fonts to personalizing color schemes.
+That’s why great Shopify themes should be fully customizable, from your logo or fonts, to color schemes.

 Good customer support

-Often, when building your first eCommerce you’ll have questions.
-Imagine for example, that you’re stuck connecting Shopify to a payment provider in order to accept payments.
-Getting that fixed is critical.
-When looking to choose a free Shopify theme, the ability to contact the developer for help is something to take into account.
+When building your first eCommerce store you’ll have lots of questions.
+Imagine for example, that you’re stuck connecting Shopify to PayPal or Stripe in order to accept payments.
+Getting that fixed quickly is critical.
+When choosing a free Shopify theme, the ability to contact the developer for help is something to take into account.

 The best free Shopify themes in 2020